onlinesandy/l9-websocket-admin/README.md

 # Getting started
-This is laravel admin dashboard app, using screenlock, role and permission, websockets,livewire, laravel breadcrumbs
+This is laravel admin dashboard app, using screenlock, role and permission, websockets,livewire, laravel breadcrumbs, Offline Component

 ## Installation